 Support for new languages can be installed via Language Support, which is found in the Administration/System menu.
 Depending on the language, the input method and keyboard mapping may need to be changed as well.
-The Smart Common Input Method (SCIM) is used in Ubuntu to switch between different input methods for complex characters in many non-Latin languages.
+The Smart Common Input Method(SCIM) is used in Ubuntu to switch between different input methods for complex characters in many non-Latin languages.
 The ctrl space hotkey is a convenient switch between different input methods.

-- 1. GNOME is the default desktop for Ubuntu.
-You can use the Preferences option on the System menu to customise the Ubuntu desktop look and feel. - 2.
-You can manage your file system using the Nautilus file manager.
-Use spatial mode to open each folder in a separate window and view the content of various folders simultaneously.
-Use browser mode to open folders in a single window. - 3.
-Add/Remove Applications is the easiest tool to install or uninstall packages. - 4.
-You can use Synaptic Package Manager to install or uninstall advanced applications that cannot be installed using Add/Remove. - 5.
-The command line package manager, apt-get, works uniformly across all versions of Ubuntu.
-Use it to install or uninstall packages if you are comfortable using the Terminal command line interface or are unable to access a GUI. - 6.
-To install a package that is not available in the Ubuntu archives, you can download and install it from Web sites.
-These files are associated with the package managers of specific Linux distribution and are referred to as single package files. - 7.
-Tarballs are zipped archive files that contain the source code of a programme.
+- GNOME is the default desktop for Ubuntu.
+You can use the Preferences option on the System menu to customise the Ubuntu desktop look and feel. - You can manage your file system using the Nautilus file manager.
+Use the spatial mode to open each folder in a separate window and view the content of various folders simultaneously.
+Use the browser mode to open folders in a single window. - Add/Remove Applications is the easiest tool to install or uninstall packages. - You can use Synaptic Package Manager to install or uninstall advanced applications that cannot be installed using Add/Remove. - To install a package that is not available in the Ubuntu archives, you can download and install it from Web sites.
+These files are associated with the package managers of specific Linux distribution and are referred to as single package files. - Tarballs are zipped archive files that contain the source code of a programme.
 You can use advanced command line tools to install or uninstall the tarball file.

-What is the default desktop for Ubuntu?

-GNOME is the default desktop for Ubuntu.
+Question: What is the default desktop for Ubuntu?
+Answer: GNOME is the default desktop for Ubuntu.

-From which Web site can you download additional Ubuntu wallpapers and themes?
+Question: From which Web site can you download additional Ubuntu wallpapers and themes?

-You can download additional wallpapers and themes from the Web site http://art.gnome.org/.
+Answer: You can download additional wallpapers and themes from the Web site http://art.gnome.org/.

-Mention any three features of the Nautilus file manager.
+Question: Mention any three features of the Nautilus file manager.

-Three features of the Nautilus file manager are:
+Answer: Three features of the Nautilus file manager are:

-- · Creating and displaying folders and documents - · Searching and managing files - · Navigating using two modes, browser and spatial
+- · Creating and displaying folders and documents - · Searching and managing files - Navigating using two modes, browser and spatial

-Which is the file manager for the KDE environment?
+Question: Which is the file manager for the KDE environment?

-Konqueror is the file manager of the KDE environment.
+Answer: Konqueror is the file manager of the KDE environment.

-What is a package manager?
+Question: What is a package manager?

-A package manager is a programme that helps add or remove packages in Ubuntu.
+Answer: A package manager is a programme that helps add or remove packages in Ubuntu.

-Differentiate between a graphical package manager and a command line package manager.
+Question: Differentiate between a graphical package manager and a command line package manager.
 Provide examples of each.

-To add and remove packages, a graphical package manager uses the graphical interface while a command line package manager uses the command line interface.
+Answer: To add and remove packages, a graphical package manager uses the graphical interface while a command line package manager uses the command line interface.